Medication-overuse headache is a cause of frequent headaches caused by taking painkillers or triptan medicines regularly for headaches or migraine.

 Sometimes, although only under medical advice, switching medicines may be recommended.
 A provocative medicine (for example, codeine, which is more likely to cause medication-overuse headache) is replaced by a less provocative one (such as ibuprofen).

-When you stop the painkillers or triptan, the headaches or migraine attacks are likely to get worse for a while.
+When you stop the painkillers or triptan, the headaches or migraine attacks are likely to become worse for a while.
 You will have to tolerate the headaches or migraine attacks for a while, and other withdrawal symptoms if they develop.
 Your headaches or migraine attacks should then gradually go back to a normal pattern.
 This often takes 7-10 days.
 However, in some people it can take a few weeks (occasionally up to 12 weeks) for the withdrawal symptoms to go completely and for headaches or migraine attacks to return to their normal pattern.

 If an anti-inflammatory painkiller is not the cause of the medication headache then your doctor may advise a short course of an anti-inflammatory painkiller.
 This may ease headaches after stopping the causative painkiller.
 (This may sound illogical, but anti-inflammatory painkillers are in a different class of medicines to other types of painkiller.
 So, it may be an option to use one as a treatment in some cases if your body is not used to anti-inflammatory painkillers.)